openhab/org.openhab.binding.zwave/README.md

 {% include base.html %}

 # ZWave Binding
-The ZWave binding supports an interface to a wireless ZWave home automation network.
+The ZWave binding supports an interface to a wireless Z-Wave home automation network.

 ZWave is a wireless home automation protocol with reliable two way communications between nodes.
 It supports a mesh network where mains powered nodes can route messages between nodes that could otherwise not communicate with each other.
 The network supports hop distances of up to four hops.

 A wide range of devices are supported from lights, switches and sensors to smoke alarms, window coverings and keyfobs.
-ZWave certification guarantees that certified devices will be compatible with each other and the network.
+Z-Wave certification guarantees that certified devices will be compatible with each other and the network.

 ## Supported Things